sinch/ios-call-your-twitter-friends/README.md

         }
 ```

 It's pretty simple to handle the IBActions with Sinch calls.
-You can jsut add one line to each method:
+You can just add one line to each method:

 ```objective-c
 - (IBAction)AnswerAction:(id)sender {